 They are the eyes into the home.
 That constant exposure to the elements also means that they easily get soiled.
 From the dust building up layers on it, the insect gunk from the critters that go straddling across the glass, the occasional bird that perches on the sills and leaves behind its faecal residue, fingerprint marks, cases of stickers on the panes- the cleaning needs to ensure that these have been removed.
 Here, more sensitivity is required, especially due to the fragile nature of the glass.
 Harsh chemicals can easily etch it, and you also don’t want the window frames getting corroded.
 What of the high-rise windows?
 Accessing the windows on the upper floors will require specialised gear, since balancing on ladders carrying buckets of cleaning solution, as was traditionally the case, puts one at great risk of falling- and not to mention the damage meted out onto the surrounding landscaping.

-As you can see, there are lots of areas that need to be taken care of.
+As you can see, there are lots of areas that need to be cleaned in a once off cleaning and taken care of.
 Going the DIY route with the end of tenancy cleaning can be frustrating, especially with the limited time there is in the final days before the move.
 You’re already preoccupied with the logistics of planning how you will make the shift, and tackling an arduous chore, with top-to-bottom cleaning, will take a huge chunk out of the time available.
 Loads of resources will also need to go into the process, settling on the products and machinery needed for a thorough cleaning.
 All this while ensuring that you don’t make mistakes, which will be costly to repair- adding to your burden.
-Dial up the professionals, who have the skill and equipment needed for the task.
+Call the house cleaning professionals, who have the skill and equipment needed for the task.
 They will give the residence a quality clean, getting it ready for the inspection.

 See some examples of what we can do for your home